-Vermont Labor and Overtime Laws
+Vermont Labor Laws

 Below is an overview of the minimum wage and overtime pay laws that apply to workers in the state of Vermont.
 Private actions to enforce Vermont’s wage and hour laws, and recover unpaid overtime due to workers, are commonly brought (on a contingent fee basis) by employment law firms such as The Lore Law Firm.